 When God reached out to Avraham to leave his homeland, Avraham never knew where he was going.
-Avraham was told לך־לך, and he just went.
+Avraham was told לך־לך – and he just went!

 Without a singular focus on the outcome, Avraham could put his heart and soul into the process.
 Every step Avraham took brought him somewhere new.
 But the effort for every step was the same because each step could be the last.
-In a way, לך־לך is an instruction to go לך – within yourself.
-A lifelong journey of self-discovery.
+In a way, לך־לך is an instruction to go לך – within yourself, a lifelong journey of self-discovery.
 There is no destination because it’s a challenge – how deep can you go?
 The process is the purpose of the instruction, not the outcome.
 Each step compounds development.

-We never control circumstances or outcomes, but we control our actions and ourselves.
+We never control our circumstances or outcomes, but we control our actions and ourselves.
 It was this desire and commitment to progress that mattered.
-This attitude was characteristic of Avraham, the first prototype of the kind of person God wanted people to emulate.
+This attitude was characteristic of Avraham, the prototype of the kind of person God wanted people to emulate.

-One of the most beautiful parts of Tanach is God’s promise to never forget the sacrifice and belief the Jewish people once showed:
+One of the most beautiful parts of Tanach is God’s promise never to forget the sacrifice and belief the Jewish people once showed:

 כֹּה אָמַר ה’, זָכַרְתִּי לָךְ חֶסֶד נְעוּרַיִךְ, אַהֲבַת כְּלוּלֹתָיִךְ–לֶכְתֵּךְ אַחֲרַי בַּמִּדְבָּר, בְּאֶרֶץ לֹא זְרוּעָה – So says Hashem, “I remember the kindness of your youth; the love of your commitment.
 You followed me into the desert, into a barren land…” (Jeremiah 2:2)